PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

   the signing cert is trusted on the system

 - Notify users that they have outdated versions of a module (just patch versions?)

+- A way to filter resources to those allowed to be installed on the system

+- Enterprise management of local cache

+PowerShell module loading needs to be updated to [understand semver](https://github.com/PowerShell/PowerShell/issues/2983).